reddxae/protonaosp-font-pack/README.md

 ## Compatibility

 To maximize compatibility, all font names have been patched to match the original fonts.
 This fixes some issues in third-party apps, such as Firefox.
+You can do the same using the attached script in the repository files.

-Additionally, Roboto will be used as a fallback for characters not supported by Inter.
+Additionally, Roboto [will be used as a fallback](/modules/lineage/system/etc/font_fallback.xml#L89-L96) for characters not supported by Inter.
 This way, unsupported characters are still displayed with the correct metrics and hints.

-Since the stock Pixel OS uses Google Sans for the UI and Google apps, and its implementation is a bit hard-coded and lacks auto-adjustment in some cases, I had to manually set the most eye-pleasing font metrics for certain styles (see [font_fallback.xml](/modules/pixel/system/etc/font_fallback.xml#L87)).
+Since the stock Pixel OS uses Google Sans for the UI and Google apps, and its implementation is a bit hard-coded and lacks auto-adjustment in some cases, I had to manually set the most eye-pleasing font metrics for certain styles (see [font_fallback.xml](/modules/pixel/system/etc/font_fallback.xml#L87-L138)) in Pixel modules lineup.
 You can change them to your liking by increasing or decreasing the values.

 ____